What is Prime Brokerage?

 The prime brokers also provide certain cash holding and also facilitate clearing accounts and settlements for the hedge funds and other clients

-- Prime brokerage serves as an important financial intermediary by providing trading, custodian, settlement and investment services to the financial institutions such as hedge funds and other huge traders.
-These financial institutions help to create better efficiencies in the markets and prime brokerages play an important role in facilitating them.
+- Prime brokerage serves as an important financial intermediary by providing trading, custodian, settlement, and investment services to financial institutions such as hedge funds and other huge traders.
+These financial institutions help to create better efficiencies in the markets, and prime brokerages play an important role in facilitating them.

-- Nonetheless, these prime brokerages play an important role in creating a market that would ensure smooth flow of trade, capital, and money between institutions thereby ensuring greater efficiency in the market as a whole.
+- Nonetheless, these prime brokerages play an important role in creating a market that would ensure a smooth flow of trade, capital, and money between institutions, thereby ensuring greater efficiency in the market as a whole.

 This has been a guide to What is Prime Brokerage and its definition.
 Here we discuss the list of services offered by prime brokerage along with examples, advantages, and disadvantages.
 You can learn more from the following articles –